Last Updated on 2 January 2026 by Cycloscope

 Cycling Culture in Indonesia

-Indonesia is a very hilly country, and getting around by bicycle is not easy for the locals so a popular bike culture is not very widespread, unfortunately, Indonesia has more of a motorbike “culture” than a cycling-related one.
+Indonesia is a very hilly country, and getting around by bicycle is not easy for locals, so a strong cycling culture is not yet widespread.
+Unfortunately, Indonesia has developed more of a motorbike culture than a cycling-oriented one.

-Cycling as a sport though is becoming increasingly popular, especially among the rising middle class, with many local bike races and Critical Mass events.
-The Tour of Indonesia is part of the UCI calendar while the newly launched Tour the Flores hopes to be part of the international circuit within a few years.
+Cycling as a sport in Indonesia, however, is gaining increasing popularity, especially among the rising middle class.
+Many local bike races and Critical Mass events now take place across the country.
+The Tour of Indonesia is part of the UCI calendar, while the newly launched Tour de Flores aims to join the international cycling circuit within the next few years.

-Mountain biking and road cycling in Indonesia are growing, but also bicycle touring has seen a significant improvement with many Indonesians venturing on bike trips within the archipelago and abroad, the cycle touring community in Indonesia is growing fast.
-Refer to the Facebook group Warmshowers Indonesia to meet local cyclists and fellow travelers.
+Mountain biking and road cycling in Indonesia are growing steadily, but bicycle touring in Indonesia has seen particularly strong development.
+More Indonesians are now embarking on bike trips both within the archipelago and abroad, and the cycle touring community continues to expand.

 What to bring when cycling in Indonesia

-Indonesia is a tropical country, pretty hot all year round – you definitely won’t need winter gear, although a jacket is highly recommended as it gets cooler at altitudes.
+Indonesia is a tropical country, hot year-round—you definitely won’t need winter gear, although a light jacket is recommended as temperatures drop at higher altitudes.

-Rain gear won’t really keep you dry under a tropical downpour, we usually found shelter or just got wet, sometimes a shower is even welcome.
+Rain gear won’t really keep you dry during a tropical downpour; we usually found shelter or simply got wet, and sometimes a sudden shower is even welcome.

-A regular touring bike will do great here, but also a basic and cheap mountain bike.
-Just be sure to have adequate gearing for the steep hills.
+A regular touring bike works perfectly in Indonesia, but a basic, inexpensive mountain bike will do just as well.
+Just make sure you have adequate gearing for the steep hills.

 Visa for Indonesia

-We entered Indonesia with the Social Budaya Visa (Social Visit visa), a visa that allows you to stay in Indonesia for 60 days and is extendable up to a maximum of six months in total.
-That means you can get a 30-day extension up to four times.
+We entered Indonesia with the Social Budaya Visa (Social Visit Visa), which allows you to stay in Indonesia for 60 days and is extendable up to six months in total.
+This means you can apply for a 30-day extension up to four times.

 how to extend a Social Visit (Social Budaya) Visa, everywhere in Indonesia, click here

-Cycling in Indonesia during the peaks of the rainy season can mean riding under constant rain for hours and even days.
-Some of the many Indonesian islands are amongst the wettest places on earth.
-Western Sumatra, Java, Bali, the interiors of Kalimantan, Sulawesi, and Papua experience more than 2,000 millimeters (78.7 in) per year.
+Cycling in Indonesia during the peak of the rainy season can mean riding under constant rain for hours—or even days.
+Some of the many Indonesian islands are among the wettest places on Earth.

-The extreme variations in rainfall are linked with the monsoons.
-Generally speaking, there is a dry season (June to October), and a rainy season (November to March) but this can greatly vary from island to island.
-Local wind patterns, indeed, make Indonesian rainfall hard to predict, especially for such an extended country.
+These extreme variations in rainfall are linked to the monsoon system.
+Generally speaking, Indonesia has a dry season (June to October) and a rainy season (November to March), although conditions can vary greatly from island to island.

-The temperature, on the other hand, is quite constant throughout the year with the only way to escape the heat is climbing up the next mountain.
+Temperatures, on the other hand, remain fairly constant throughout the year, and the only real way to escape the heat is by climbing to higher elevations.

-Ideally speaking the best time for cycling in Indonesia would be the end of the rainy season, with its clouded skies and quick showers as an ally against the heat.
+Ideally, the best time for cycling in Indonesia is toward the end of the rainy season, when cloud cover and short showers help offset the heat.

-If you intend to cycle mostly on dirt roads though, you might want to do it in the dry season, unless you like to get stuck in the mud.
-This is valid especially for the wettest regions mentioned above, while Nusa Tenggara’s road conditions should withstand better.
+If you plan to cycle mainly on dirt roads, however, the dry season is a better choice—unless you enjoy getting stuck in the mud.
+This is especially true for the wetter regions mentioned above, while Nusa Tenggara generally offers road conditions that hold up better year-round.

 Geography of Indonesia

-Indonesia is an archipelago state of more than 17,000 Islands, spreading for over 3 meridians (and thus 3 time zones) on two continents.
-Indeed half of Indonesia lies on the Asian continental shelf while another half is on the Australian (Oceania) Plate.
-Those plates are separated between Bali and Lombok.
+Roughly half of Indonesia lies on the Asian continental shelf, while the other half sits on the Australian (Oceania) Plate.
+These two tectonic plates meet between Bali and Lombok.

-Indonesia stays entirely on the Pacific Ring of Fire, one of the most active volcanic areas in the world.
-Indeed Indonesia is home to 127 active volcanoes, some of which are truly spectacular and ideal for extreme bikepacking.
+Indonesia lies entirely along the Pacific Ring of Fire, one of the most volcanically active regions in the world.
+The country is home to 127 active volcanoes, some of which are truly spectacular and well suited to extreme bikepacking.

 Where to stay when cycling in Indonesia

-Accommodation in Indonesia goes from the ultra-cheap basic guesthouse to hostels and backpackers lodges, to high-tier luxury resorts.
+Accommodation in Indonesia ranges from ultra-cheap guesthouses to hostels and backpackers’ lodges, all the way to high-end luxury resorts.

-Basic guesthouses cost between 10$ and 20$ for a double room, and prices vary island from to island, with Java, Bali, and Sumatra being the cheapest and better value for money (especially great value in Bali) while other islands like Flores or Sumba are slightly more expensive.
+Basic guesthouses typically cost between $10 and $20 for a double room.
+Prices vary by island: Java, Bali, and Sumatra offer the cheapest and best value (especially Bali), while islands like Flores or Sumba tend to be slightly more expensive.

-Mid-range hostels, lodges, and backpackers’ accommodations go for 30/50$ for a double room, some have bars and restaurants or can anyway arrange a meal if notified in time.
+Mid-range hostels, lodges, and backpackers’ accommodations cost around $30–$50 for a double room.
+Some have bars or restaurants, and many can arrange meals if requested in advance.

 Campsites and Wild Camping in Indonesia

-Since overlanding is not exactly easy in Indonesia, campsites are very rare – only a few in the whole country, mostly in Java and Sumatra.
+Since overlanding in Indonesia is not exactly easy, campsites are very rare—only a few exist across the entire country, mostly in Java and Sumatra.

-Wild Camping in Indonesia is not easy, the country is very densely populated, very hot and humid also during the night time, and often rough and steep.
+Wild camping in Indonesia is challenging.
+The country is densely populated, hot, and humid—even at night—and terrain is often rough and steep.

-Less populated islands like Sumba and Sumbawa have good spots but, if you want to camp, the best option is always asking a local homestead to camp on their land.
+Less populated islands like Sumba and Sumbawa offer some decent spots, but if you want to camp, the safest and most practical approach is to ask a local homestead for permission to set up your tent on their land.

 Roads of Indonesia

-Although conditions greatly vary, generally speaking, Indonesia has well-paved roads crossing most of the islands.
-Traffic is among the worst in the world in most of Java and Southern Sumatra, main roads in Bali also get very busy.
+Although conditions vary widely, Indonesia generally has well-paved roads connecting most of the islands.
+Traffic can be among the worst in the world in Java and Southern Sumatra, and main roads in Bali also get very busy.

 Island Hopping with Bicycles in Indonesia

-How to get your bike from one island to the other?
-The huge whole of Indonesia is connected by a system of ferries, that go from fast boats running from the major neighboring islands – Sumatra to Java, Java to Bali, Bali to Lombok, or Nusa Penida, etc are all easy connections.
+How do you get your bike from one island to another?
+Indonesia is connected by a system of ferries and fast boats that link major islands—Sumatra to Java, Java to Bali, Bali to Lombok or Nusa Penida, and so on.
+These connections are generally easy to navigate.

-To reach more remote islands you’ll have to fly or embark on multi-day journeys on the national flagship naval company, the Pelni.
+To reach more remote islands, you’ll need to either fly or embark on multi-day journeys aboard the national flagship company, Pelni.

-Getting good food in Indonesia can go from very easy to incredibly hard.
-Bali, Java, and other main tourist hubs have a lot of restaurants, some very good ones with pretty cheap prices (a meal in an inexpensive tourist restaurant goes for 3$ to 7$).
+Getting good food in Indonesia can range from very easy to incredibly challenging.
+In Bali, Java, and other major tourist hubs, there are plenty of restaurants, including some very good ones at reasonable prices—a meal in an inexpensive tourist restaurant typically costs $3–$7.

-In places like Sumatra, Sumba, Sumbawa, and even Flores might be difficult to find decent food if not in the few major tourist spots.
+In places like Sumatra, Sumba, Sumbawa, and even Flores, finding decent food can be difficult outside the few major tourist spots.

-Food stalls in markets are much more reliable, food is mostly prepared on the spot and it’s usually fresh.
-Here you can try Gado-Gado, Satay, and other stuff.
-Markets are great stops for the hungry cyclist.
+Food stalls in markets, on the other hand, are much more reliable.
+Food is mostly prepared on the spot and is usually fresh.
+Here, you can try local favorites like Gado-Gado, Satay, and other traditional dishes.
+Markets make excellent stops for the hungry cyclist.

 Food to try in Indonesia